The Best Potato Salad Recipe Ever

 How To Make The Best Potato Salad Recipe

 1) The key to making the best potato salad is to use starchy potatoes and let them get really soft, so they are partially mashed once mixed.
-This gives the potato salad a rustic, yet thick and luxurious quality.
+This gives the recipe a rustic, yet thick and luxurious quality.
 I like to use Yukon Gold or Klondike Goldust potatoes.
+You can also use Russet potatoes if you like.
 Do not use new potatoes, because they hold their shape too well and will leave the dressing soupy.

 Once the potatoes are soft, drain off the water and peel off the skins.
 You can leave some of the skins on if you like the added texture.